Claude Code Skills

 - Checks reference responses for similar past situations

-- After approval, documents the response in the vault and optionally adds it to reference responses
+- After approval, documents the response in the vault, captures an Editorial refinements section if the run produced substantive deltas, and optionally adds it to reference responses

 Phases:

-- Pre-flight — determine communication type, load voice guides + communications guide, find communication thread, load program context
+- Pre-flight — determine communication type, load voice guides + communications guide, find communication thread, load program context, retrieve prior editorial context from vault-index.db

-- Confirm — present recipient, channel, tone register, key points, policy considerations to user
+- Confirm — present recipient, channel, tone register, key points, policy considerations, and prior editorial context being drawn from

 - Draft — write the response following voice and communications guidelines

-- Documentation — add to communications log or contact inquiry file, optionally add to reference responses, flag any communications guide gaps
+- Documentation — add to communications log or contact inquiry file, capture Editorial refinements section in the durable file if substantive refinements occurred, save a memory if any refinement is reusable across sessions, optionally add to reference responses, flag any communications guide gaps

 Available on: All machines (Patrick’s Mac, Asia’s Mac Mini, M1 Laptop, MacBook Air, VPS)